fzao/pLACaudio/README.md

 Use
 ===

-An executable version is provided for Windows 64 bits.
+An executable version is provided for Windows 64 bits (setup installer with ffMPEG included).
 See the Release section.

 For the use with CLI:
 `>python3 pLACaudio.py`